Green Guru LLC Irrigation & Landscape Lighting

 Wiring methods (best practice)

-• Daisy chain: simple for short runs; watch voltage drop
+• Daisy chain: simple for short runs, but monitor drop on far-end fixtures.

-• T-method: feeds from the middle to balance runs
+• T-method: feeds from a center point to help balance comparable run lengths.

 Related: Wire gauge + voltage drop basics.